 Practice Improvement Activity Options

 There is now more flexibility in meeting this MOC standard, as you can choose the activity most relevant to your own practice and practice setting.
-It is required that you participate in one of the available Improvement in Medical Practice activities yearly in MOC Years 1-5.
+It is required that you participate in one of the available Practice Improvement activities yearly in MOC Years 1-5.

-ABOG Improvement in Medical Practice Modules can be accessed through your ABOG portal.
+ABOG Practice Improvement Modules can be accessed through your ABOG portal.
 You may choose a topic that is appropriate to your practice from the list of available modules.

 There are two phases to each module: